 You can easily spend hours here taking in all the beauty and the art.

 The Hakone Open Air Museum is just a few steps from Chokoku No Mori Station on the Hakone Tozan (30 minutes, $3.55 from Hakone-Yumoto).
 It’s the last station before the terminal station of Gora.
-Taking the train is an experience in itself as it chugs slowly up and back switchbacks up the steepest slope of all railways in Japan through green forests above the splendidly scenic Haya-kawa River Valley.
+Taking the train is an experience in itself as it chugs slowly , traversing switchbacks up and backwards as it climbs the steepest slope of all railways in Japan through green forests above the splendidly scenic Haya-kawa River Valley.

 From the train station, you’ll walk by Woody’s Café Bar first.
 I stopped in on my way to the museum.
 The hot artisan coffee was a cool wet morning so it was a perfect prelude to walking around outside.
 It’s quite a unique spot with a Toy Story theme, hence the name.
 It serves coffee, lunch, dinner and is a bar at night.